FEUP-LEIC-ES-2023-24/2LEIC13T1/README.md

 The L.EIC MarTechPlace project was developed for the Software Engineering course in the 2023/24 academic year of the 2nd year of L.EIC at FEUP.

-## Project Description

-Our product addresses the pressing needs of the academic community by offering affordable electronic devices, crucial tools often required for their coursework.
-Simultaneously, it aims to meet the growing demand for sustainability in our society.
-With alarming rates of electronic waste, it is our responsibility to take action through prevention, reduction, recycling, and reuse initiatives.

-## Vision
+## Project Vision

-Connecting Porto Academic Community through technology reuse for a sustainable future.
+Our project envisions connecting the Porto Academic Community through technology reuse for a sustainable future, addressing pressing needs for affordable electronic devices while promoting sustainability and fostering a culture of solidarity and resourcefulness within the academic community.
+To achieve this, we aim to facilitate the reuse of electronic devices among students and promote sustainability through prevention, reduction, recycling, and reuse initiatives, thereby promoting a culture of solidarity and resourcefulness.

 ## Target Group

 Porto's Academic Community.

-## General Objectives

-- Facilitate the reuse of electronic devices among students.
-- Promote sustainability within the academic community.
-- Promover uma culture of solidarity and resourcefulness.

 ## Features